Ellaishane007/PRODIGY_WD_03/README.md

 # PRODIGY_WD_03
-Whaeter app using html, css and javascript
+Wheather app using html, css and javascript